dzx66766/FDCFusion/README.md

 M3FD datasets：https://github.com/JinyuanLiu-CV/TarDAL
 RoadScene datasets:https://github.com/hanna-xu/RoadScene

-Overview
+Overview：
 This project implements an infrared and visible image fusion framework with an illumination perception mechanism.
-It contains two main components:

-Fusion Model — extracts and fuses features from infrared and visible images;

-Illumination Classification Model — predicts illumination conditions to guide adaptive fusion.

-The project supports model training, testing, and quantitative evaluation on datasets such as MSRS, TNO, and RoadScene.
+It contains two main components:Fusion Model — extracts and fuses features from infrared and visible images;Illumination Classification Model — predicts illumination conditions to guide adaptive fusion.The project supports model training, testing, and quantitative evaluation on datasets such as MSRS, TNO, and RoadScene.

 How to Run：
 1️⃣ Train the Illumination Classification Model